port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/apm-alerting/newrelic.md

 # The following script will install an Ocean integration at your K8s cluster using helm
 # initializePortResources: When set to true the integration will create default blueprints + JQ Mappings
 # integration.identifier: Change the identifier to describe your integration
-# scheduledResyncInterval: The number of minutes between each resync

 helm repo add --force-update port-labs https://port-labs.github.io/helm-charts helm upgrade --install my-newrelic-integration port-labs/port-ocean \